ducky4life/ns-login/README.md

 # ns-login
-python script to autologin nations with github actions workflow file. `nation,password` format is supported.
+python script to autologin nations with github actions workflow file. `nation,password` format and multiple nation list files is supported.

+note that all files in the `/nations` directory will be included in the autologin

 ## Usage (github actions)